backdrop-contrib/print/README.txt

    6. print.node-[type].tpl.php in the module directory
    7. print.tpl.php in the theme directory
    8. print.tpl.php in the module directory (supplied by the module)

+  format is either html, mail or pdf, and type is Drupal's node type (e.g. page, story, etc.)

 API
 ---